kna27/advent-of-code-2020/README.md

 https://adventofcode.com/

-These solutions are all in python and were written by me.
+These solutions are all in python and were written by me, unless otherwise stated.